 - Collecting user feedback.

-- Making a list and prioritize features for the next iteration.
+- Making a list and prioritizing features for the next iteration.

 - Preparing a project roadmap.

-We suggested to take a step back and look at the key challenges that should be met to achieve a product vision.
-Some elements of these challenges we validated with the target users, namely:
+We suggested taking a step back and looking at the key challenges that should be met to achieve a product vision.
+Our team validated some elements of these challenges with the target users, namely:

-- Target audience - why users experience such problems?
-Can they solve these problems without the help of our product?
+- Target audience - why do users mostly experience such problems?
+How do they manage to solve these problems without the help of our product?

-Instead of diving into technical aspects from the very beginning, we created a simple landing page to test the client's assumptions in one region, namely, the San Francisco Bay Area.
-It helped us learn in real-time how users interacted with a product and which features were used more often.
+We created a simple and minimalist landing page for testing the client assumptions in one region, namely, the San Francisco Bay Area.
+It helped us learn how users interacted with a product in real-time.

-User insights that were identified during the process became a basis for a more goal-oriented project roadmap.
-Instead of deciding on what features to implement, we focused on what goals to achieve, what user problems to solve, and what and why to build next.
+User insights that we identified during the process became a basis for a more goal-oriented project roadmap.
+Instead of deciding what features to implement, we focused on the goals we want to achieve, what user problems to solve, and what and why to build next.

 Given how time-consuming and expensive developing an app or a new feature can be, we decided to focus on a more simple yet effective method of collecting user feedback.
 Crucial to the success of the product implementation was research and testing a business idea with real users.